Northern Patagonia & Chilean Fjords

 Embark yourself on a unique experience discovering the unexplored fjords of Chilean Patagonia.

-Prices: from US$1.500 per person.
+Prices: US$ per person.
 Included: Lodging on board, all meals, Ornithologist and Wildlife/Birding guide, entrance fees to national parks.

 Meet and depart: Balmaceda airport.